scottfr/SystemsBook/11 Going Global/Going Global.md

 </html>
 ````

 Open whatever word processor you use on your computer and save this to *MyPage.html* as a plain text file^[Webpages are always stored as plain text.
-This differs from, for instance a Microsoft Word document (.doc or .docx extension) or a Rich Text Format document (.rtf extension).
+This differs from, for instance a Microsoft Word document (".doc" or ".docx" extension) or a Rich Text Format document (.rtf extension).
 You need to ensure you save your document as a plain text document with the extension ".html" or ".htm".
 You can use any text editor you want, but if you get an editor designed for writing webpages it will have helpful features such as coloring your tags differently from the standard text as you edit the webpage.
 We recommend Sublime Text (<http://www.sublimetext.com/>) as a high quality editor for serious work.].
 You can then open this file in your web browser (Internet Explore, Firefox, Chrome, Safari, etc.).
 Experiment by adding some more paragraphs and formatting to see how the document changes.

 For more information and tutorials on HTML, we recommend the Mozilla Developer Network’s guides (<https://developer.mozilla.org/en-US/docs/Web/HTML>).